The Truth About Leather Dog Gear – Veg Tan vs Chrome Tan Explained

 Chrome tanning is how 80 to 90 percent of the world’s leather is made.
 It uses chromium salts and chemicals to tan the hide.
 The entire process can take as little as 20 to 24 hours.

 The result is a leather that is soft right out of the gate and holds a very uniform colour.
 Because it only takes a day to make, it is cheap and fast to produce.
 The problem with most cheap chrome tanned leather is that it does not age well.
 Instead of developing character over time, it breaks down.
 It cracks, peels, and fails where the surface finish has been coated on.
-The tanning process also comes with real environmental concerns due to the heavy metals involved, especially around waste disposal and chromium contamination of waterways.

 That is not to say all chrome tan is bad.
-There is a massive difference between cheap, mass-produced chrome tan and the premium leathers produced by the world's top tanneries.
+There is a massive difference between cheap, mass-produced chrome tan and the premium leathers produced by the world’s top tanneries.
+High-end chrome and combination tanned leathers can be exceptional materials.
+However, for heavy-duty working dog gear where tensile strength and stiffness are required, pure vegetable tanned leather remains our top choice.

 Vegetable Tanned Leather: The Gold Standard

 Vegetable tanning is the old-school way of doing things.
 It uses natural tannins found in tree bark, leaves, and wood.
 Unlike chrome tanning which takes hours, the veg tan process takes weeks or even months to complete.
-The hides sit in pits filled with natural tanning liquors, slowly absorbing the tannins over time.

 Because it uses plant tannins, veg tan avoids the heavy metals and chemical waste that come with chrome tanning.
 But what matters most for dog gear is that it is incredibly strong.
-It starts off stiff but moulds to your dog's neck over time.
+It starts off stiff but moulds to your dog’s neck over time.
 Instead of degrading, veg tan leather develops a patina.
-The oils from your dog's coat, the sun, and general use actually make the leather look better and feel softer as the years go by.

 This is also why the cut of the hide matters so much, and why we use different tanneries for different products.